dattgoswami/BookSummaries/2_DDIA.md

 - Must be pure functions (no side effects).
 - An alternative in MongoDB is the aggregation pipeline.

-## Practical Application for Software Engineers
+## C. Practical Application for Software Engineers

 - **Choose the Data Model Wisely**: Consider relationships between data items and schema flexibility.
 - **Normalize Data in Relational Databases**: But consider controlled denormalization for performance-critical scenarios.